-Figure 4-11 - Feedback on formative assessment on Learn with NALA Level 2
+Feedback on formative assessment on Learn with NALA Level 2

-They can hover over the incorrect answer to receive further feedback and in some instances they can also get a 'hint' to receive more information on the subject (Figure 4.12).
+They can hover over the incorrect answer to receive further feedback and in some instances they can also get a 'hint' to receive more information on the subject (Figure 4.12)

-Figure 4-12 - Hint available on some questions on Learn with NALA

-Learners also have access to an overview of their awards achieved on their Learn with NALA online account.
-The learner can see how many awards they have completed to date for the current course they are working on and all the awards for all the courses they have worked on, on Learn with NALA.
+Figure 4-12 - Hint available on some questions on Learn with NALA for the current course they are working on and all the awards for all the courses they have worked on, on Learn with NALA.
 (Figure 4.13).